 The difference in freight class from 125 to 250 is substantial.
-The billing adjustment for these corrections cost the customer $151.03 on top of the original shipping fee of $406.08.
-While much of that $151.03 billing adjustment cost is simply covering corrections to the numbers, a portion of it is for weight and inspection fees that wouldn’t be charged without the billing adjustment.
-In other words, it’s just lost money.
+The billing adjustment for these corrections cost the shipper $151.03 on top of the original shipping fee of $406.08.
+It’s a good idea to invest in an industrial size freight scale.

 3. Relying on “Standard” Pallet Dimensions

-On the FreightCenter LTL quote form, Section 4 is for “Items to be Shipped.”
-There is a drop-down for the type of packaging that you used in preparing your shipment, and the first three listings in that dropdown are for “Standard” pallet sizes.
-Those three options can be helpful in creating a guesstimate of shipping costs, but a shipper should never assume that their pallet is a “standard” size.
-There is no such thing as a standard size pallet.
+Letting you in on a little secret – not all pallets are “standard” size.
+For example, on the FreightCenter LTL quote form, Section 4 is for “Items to be Shipped.”
+There is a drop-down for the type of packaging that you used for your shipment, and the first three listings in that dropdown are for “Standard” pallet sizes.
+Those three options can be helpful in creating a guesstimate of shipping costs, but a shipper should always confirm whether or not their pallets are “standard” size.
+As a rule of thumb, the most common sized pallets are:

 Pallets should always be measured, and any measurement that includes a fraction of an inch should be rounded up to the next whole inch.
-Then, the fourth item on the packaging dropdown should be selected—Pallets (enter dimensions)—and the accurate measurements should be entered in the total dimensions area.
+After measuring and you determined that your pallet is not a standard size, in our example, the fourth item on the packaging dropdown should be selected—Pallets (enter dimensions)—and the accurate measurements should be entered in the total dimensions area.

 In this example, a customer shipping a sophisticated piece of industrial equipment thought his pallet was a standard pallet.

 Here’s how the item was shipped, based on the shipper’s input.

 In the billing adjustment, the carrier reported that the measurements were quite different.